-(3) Start the engine and operate the watercraft at planing speed to drain the bilge water in the engine compartment.
-(See page 29 for information on draining the bilge water.
+(3) Start the engine and operate the watercraft at planing speed to drain water in the engine compartment.
+(See page 28 for water draining procedures.
 If the engine does not start, see "Towing the watercraft" on page 67 or "Submerged watercraft" on page 67.)
 NOTICE: Do not run the engine at full throttle for at least 1 minute after the engine has been restarted.
 Bilge water in the engine compartment can splash into the engine, which can result in severe damage.
-[ECJ00553]